shao-shuai/sqlGPT/README.md

 4. The API would return SQL query string for querying database
 5. Query the database with the query string and return data to the frontend

-- For database schema, check `dellstore2-normal-1.0.sql`, remember to add constraints and index
+- For database schema, check `dellstore2-normal-1.0.sql`, remember to add constraints and index.
+- Below is an ER diagram of the database used in this project

 ![](./images/erd.png)